Answering application form questions for management graduate schemes

 How to answer management training scheme application questions

-On average you’ll be allowed 200–300 words per question; you’ll need to decide how best to showcase your management skills and experience in the space allowed.
-The onus is on you to convince the recruiter that you’re capable of leading your own team.
-To help you out, here’s some advice on how to answer the most common management training scheme questions:
+Typically you’ll be allowed 200–300 words per question; the onus is on you to convince the recruiter that you’re capable of leading your own team.

-- The training scheme structure.
+- The graduate scheme structure.
 How many rotations are there, for example, and do you get to choose your placements?
-Why do you want a place on this particular scheme?
+What makes you want a place on this particular scheme?

-- Will the company provide support if you want to work towards a professional qualification?
+- Will the employer provide support if you want to (or have to) work towards a professional qualification?

-Broad questions like these give you a chance to tell the recruiter about any management skills and experience that haven’t been covered in other parts of the form.
+Broad questions about your suitability for management give you a chance to tell the recruiter about any management skills and experience that haven’t been covered in other parts of the form.
 Recruiters will want to know that you are personable, but also that you’re capable of laying down the law when necessary.
 They’ll be looking for people who are good at planning projects, making decisions, motivating people and dealing with clients.
-They’ll want managers who are capable of taking the initiative and making decisions.
-Try to pull out examples from your degree course, part-time work and extracurricular activities.
+They’ll want managers who can take the initiative and make decisions.
+Pull out examples from your degree course, part-time work and extracurricular activities.
 For example, can you think of a time at work when your manager was away and you stepped up to take charge of a tricky situation?
 If so, you can use that to show that you are decisive and that you can use your initiative.

 Typical questions about your skills, also known as competency questions, include: